Douglas Lifeboat Station: 1826 onwards

+1866 onwards

 In 1866, the RNLI resolved to form a new lifeboat station at Douglas.
-A new boathouse was built on Harris promenade, at the corner of Church Road, and a 32-foot self-righting lifeboat was commissioned with Forrestt of Limehouse, London, costing £246.
+A new boathouse was built on Harris Promenade, at the corner of Church Road, and a 32 ft self-righting lifeboat was commissioned from Forrest of Limehouse, London, at a cost of £246.

-£325 was received from the Manchester and Salford Sunday School Fund, which covered the cost of the boat, plus all kit and equipment, and the launching carriage.
-On 6 February 1868, the boat was transported by rail to Manchester, and paraded through the streets to Peel Park, Salford, where she was greeted by about 10,000 Sunday-school children and parents and was named Manchester and Salford Sunday School.
+£325 was received from the Manchester and Salford Sunday Schools Fund, which covered the cost of the boat, plus all kit and equipment, and the launching carriage.
+On 5 February 1868, the boat was first transported by rail to Manchester, and paraded through the streets to Peel Park, Salford.
+There she was greeted by about 10,000 Sunday-school children and parents, and named Manchester and Salford Sunday Schools.

 In 1872, William Curphey took over as coxswain.
-However, when a launch in September 1873 failed to rescue 3 men from drowning, he resigned, citing that the boathouse was in the wrong location, which had caused unnecessary delays in launching.
+However, when a launch in September 1873 failed to rescue three men from drowning, he resigned, citing that the boathouse was in the wrong location, which had caused unnecessary delays in launching.

 The RNLI subsequently decided to place a second boat at the harbour, to be kept afloat at its moorings, and creating a No. 2 station.
 This boat arrived in 1874, and was named John Turner-Turner in the memory of the late husband of Mrs Turner-Turner of Ringwood, Hampshire, who had provided the funds for the boat.

-The No. 1 station effectively closed when the boat house on Harris promenade was sold to Douglas Corporation in 1892, although the No. 1 boat Thomas Rose (ON 191) remained in service, kept under a tarpaulin at the quay.
-A severe storm of December 1895 caused the No. 2 boat, by then Civil Service No. 6 (ON 273), to break her moorings, and she was wrecked on the rocks.
+The No. 1 station effectively closed, when the boat house on Harris Promenade was sold to Douglas Corporation in 1892, although the No. 1 lifeboat Thomas Rose (ON 191) remained in service for a further four years, kept under a tarpaulin at the quay.
+A severe storm of December 1895 caused the No. 2 boat, Civil Service No. 6 (ON 273), to break her moorings, and she was wrecked on the rocks.
 She was withdrawn from service, and No. 2 station closed.